1. What do you think your life is about? What drives you in life? This can be something like a goal or a purpose, or anything else that comes to mind.

 c.)
 Decide what is right for the betterment of something or someone else.

 8. Where does the wandering mind take you?
-What provokes this?
+What provokes you?

 b.) negative unexpected change